json-schema-org/referencing/draft-handrews-jri.md

 The functionality of JRI could mostly be implemented using {{?RFC8288}} web linking.
 However, there are a variety of competing JSON-based formats for linking, many of which impose structural constraints likely to conflict with the needs of context specifications.
 JRI is a simpler and more focused specification, intended to be easily incorporated into a variety of possible formats.

+The following keywords are roughly analogous to web links:

 * The `$id` keyword effectively defines a link with relation type "self".
+* Reference keywords with object semantics effectively defines a link with relation type "full".
-* The `$ref` keyword effectively defines (and asks implementations to automatically follow) a link with the generic relation type "related".
+* Reference keywords with keyword semantics effectively defines a link with the generic relation type "related".

+In the absence of other link metadata or context specification guidance, the target of a reference keyword MAY be treated as carrying a target media type hint (as in {{?RFC8288, Section 3.4.1}}) suggesting that the target media type is identical to the media type of the document containing the reference.

 # Interoperability Considerations {#interop}